igb-logo egr-logo

 RTP in bingo is a LOT more complicated than you might think!
 In a bingo game where everyone paid cash for their tickets, the prize money was purely determined by the ticket sales and all the prizes were given out on the spot, the RTP could be pinpointed and would be exactly the same every time the game was run.
 But actually very few bingo games are that simple and once you throw things like free tickets, guaranteed minimum jackpots, multi-stake bingo and bonus feature games into the mix, the RTP can vary from game to game and your expected return (RTP across all the games you play and including any bonuses or extras) can therefore vary depending on where and when you choose to play.

 Because of all these factors, the RTP of bingo games is not fixed and is rarely stated anywhere on site.
-One exception is at tombola where each type of game has a minimum guaranteed RTP which is staed in the game rules (it’s usually 80%, which is pretty good going for a bingo game).
+One exception is at tombola where each type of game has a minimum guaranteed RTP which is stated in the game rules (it’s usually 80%, which is pretty good going for a bingo game).

 Bigger prizes or more frequent wins?